 It is indeed a joy and pleasure to welcome you to our school family.
-Our school enrollment consists of 52% members to 48% nonmembers.
+Our school enrollment K-8 consists of 38% members to 62% nonmembers.
 It is important to note, a student’s educational journey at Good Shepherd Lutheran School is greatly enhanced when parents become partners with the school.
 The partnership of parents at GSLS has been a blessing.
-The goals of Good Shepherd are to train youth of every ability in the highest principles of Christian leadership, self-discipline, individual responsibility, personal integrity, and good citizenship.
+The goals of Good Shepherd are to train the youth of every ability in the highest principles of Christian leadership, self-discipline, individual responsibility, personal integrity, and good citizenship.

 The number one goal of Good Shepherd Lutheran School is to see that each child develops to the fullest of his / her capabilities.
 Each activity and program is dedicated to our Lord and Savior, thus inspiring each student to dedicate all they do to His service.

 The purpose of Good Shepherd Lutheran School is to provide each student with a quality Christian education.
 We recognize that this begins with the premise that Jesus Christ is our Lord and Savior and in Him, we have eternal life.
 The curriculum and all activities are developed around this premise.

 - Southern Illinois District of the Lutheran Church, Missouri Synod

 All our teachers are synodically trained as well as Illinois certified.

 8:15 am – 3:15 pm Preschool-Grade 8

 WE BELIEVE a Christ-centered school, in which all subjects, moral values, discipline, and extra-curricular activities are taught from a Christian point of view, can be more successful in developing a child’s way of life than any other agency except the Christian home.